Skip to main content

 • Our certificates do not seem to work under macOS.

-• Under Windows, SSH certificates are only supported from version 0.78 of Putty (released in October 2022) and will only be supported from version 6 of WinSCP (not yet released).
+• Under Windows, SSH certificates are only supported from version 0.78 of Putty (released in October 2022) and from version 6.1 of WinSCP (released in May 2023).

 • Some diacritical characters (such as é, è, à, ç, ...) cause problems: